 - Fast-track status stays in place throughout the application process.
 If your initial disability claim is denied, any appeals will be expedited.

-- You can receive disability benefits from both Social Security and Veterans Affairs, but in some cases one may affect eligibility and payment amounts for the other.
+- You can receive disability benefits from both Social Security and the VA, but in some cases one may affect eligibility and payment amounts for the other.